-Back in 2014 I did a blog post about an A-Z of 90s Girl Groups which seems to have gone from strength to strength and seems to be a lot of people’s go to encylopedia for a musical nostalgia hit.
+Back in 2014 I did a blog post about an A-Z of 90s Girl Groups which has gone from strength to strength and seems to be a lot of people’s go to encylopedia for a musical nostalgia hit.
 Which is great.
-It struck me recently though, while listening to a dusty Point Break album, that I probably should do the boys too (ooh err) after all, for every Spice Girls there was a Backstreet Boy and for every Vanilla there was a Milli Vanilli…
+It struck me recently though, while listening to a dusty Point Break album, that I probably should do the boys too (ooh err) after all who doesn’t love a 90’s boy band?
+And for every Spice Girls there was a Backstreet Boy and for every Vanilla there was a Milli Vanilli…

 When your uncle is the biggest selling pop star of all time it makes sense that you and your brothers would form a boy band and release ballad after ballad, all of which sound largely the same.
 I will caveat that snarky comment with the fact that It’s Gotta Be You was actually quite decent.
 Sadly when your uncle is also accused of being inappropriate at some ill advised sleepovers with young boys then radio isn’t gong to be so keen to play your stuff, so it’s off back to your mega rich Jackson mansions for you, 3T to await that call from The Big Reunion.

 Taking their inspiration from Take That by forming a boyband of dancers from Manchester 911 were a big ball of fun and bodyshaked their way into the hearts of many a teenager girl in the mid to late 90s.
 The reunited for The Big Reunion in 2013 and have been doing the nostalgia tours ever since.
 Rumours that they are so called because Lee’s vocal ability is a 9 and the other two a 1 are unconfirmed.